CaspianVahagn/sv-inject/README.md

 All services in `sv-inject` are **singletons** by default within their container context.

+If a service or state needs to be recreated on each injection: Use a factory.
-If a service or state needs to be reused or injected dynamically, register it manually using:
+If as instance needs to be created later than app initialization and injected dynamically, register it manually using:

 ```ts
 initContainer().registerProvider(token, instance);